superRaytin/paginationjs/docs/en.md

 ### afterIsLastPage <em>function</em>
 Fired after current page number is the last.

-# Skin
+# Theme

-Pagination comes with 5 sets of default skins, but you can fully customize your own skin.
+Pagination comes with 5 sets of default themes, but you can fully customize your own theme.

 First, you should link the css file in the header tag of HTML: